Which of the following is the correctly balanced redox reaction f... | Channels for Pearson+

 1

 Identify the oxidation and reduction half-reactions.
-In this case, S2O3^2- is oxidized to SO4^2-, and Cl2 is reduced to Cl^-.
+In this case, Cr2O7^2- is reduced to Cr^3+, and I^- is oxidized to IO3^-.

-Write the oxidation half-reaction: S2O3^2- → SO4^2-.
-Balance the sulfur atoms first, then add water molecules to balance the oxygen atoms, and finally add H^+ ions to balance the hydrogen atoms.
+Balance the atoms in each half-reaction.
+For the reduction half-reaction, balance Cr atoms first, then balance oxygen atoms by adding H2O, and finally balance hydrogen atoms by adding H^+.
+For the oxidation half-reaction, balance iodine atoms first, then balance oxygen atoms by adding H2O, and finally balance hydrogen atoms by adding H^+.

-Write the reduction half-reaction: Cl2 → Cl^-.
-Balance the chlorine atoms first, then add electrons to balance the charge.
+Balance the charges in each half-reaction by adding electrons.
+For the reduction half-reaction, add electrons to the left side to balance the positive charge.
+For the oxidation half-reaction, add electrons to the right side to balance the negative charge.

-Combine the balanced half-reactions.
-Ensure that the number of electrons lost in the oxidation half-reaction equals the number of electrons gained in the reduction half-reaction.
+Equalize the number of electrons transferred in both half-reactions by multiplying the half-reactions by appropriate coefficients.

-Add H^+ ions to balance the charge in the acidic solution.
-Verify that the atoms and charges are balanced in the final equation.
+Add the balanced half-reactions together, ensuring that electrons cancel out, and simplify the equation by combining like terms.
+Verify that the number of atoms and charges are balanced on both sides of the equation.

 Watch next